mabsimms/build2017demo/src/deploy-cluster/README.md

 The fourth phase of the script actually creates the resource group and deploys the Swarm cluster via the Azure Container Service.
-Deploying the Swarm cluster can take up to TODO minutes.
+Deploying the Swarm cluster can take up to 10 minutes.

 ```bash
 # Deploy the cluster